Smart APIs: Rethinking how to stand up the modern API

 API protocols have also matured over the years, from Electronic Data Interchange (EDI) to HTTP to GraphQL, as both businesses and developers have evolved their demands on the data that APIs need to carry.
 The infrastructure for implementing APIs has advanced as well, from “rolling your own” to deploying open source libraries (such as NGINX), to fully managed cloud services such as Amazon API Gateway and Azure API Management.

-Is this a fundamental problem, forced on us by the “physics” of software?
+Is this a fundamental problem forced on us by the “physics” of software?
 Or is it an accident of design, reflecting an outdated methodology that hasn’t caught up with better alternatives?

-Because we get carried away thinking the problem is solved, let’s acknowledge that blockchains, at least conventional ones, don’t solve the kinds of challenges modern API solutions handle.
+Let’s acknowledge that blockchains, at least conventional ones, don’t solve the kinds of challenges modern API solutions handle.

 - No GraphQL (or HTTP) definition mechanisms